The office will be closed on Monday May 29th in observance of the Memorial Day holiday. We will re-open for business as usual on Tuesday May 30th.

-The Pisgah Institute is the largest, most comprehensive behavioral health practice in Western North Carolina.
+The Pisgah Institute is comprised of psychiatrists, doctoral-level psychologists, psychiatric nurse practitioners, certified physician’s assistants, and master’s level clinical mental health counselors who address a full range of conditions.
 We provide a wide variety of mental-health treatments.
-The home-like atmosphere of the practice provides a relaxing atmosphere where patients can feel comfortable and cared for.
+The home-like atmosphere of the practice provides a relaxing environment where patients can feel comfortable and cared for.

 Accepting Referrals for Psychological Assessments